To find out how you can work with our grant management team, contact Anna Becker, Director of Institutional Funding, on

 Sightsavers has been a recipient of Standard Chartered’s Seeing is Believing initiative since it launched in 2003 to prevent, treat and cure blindness around the world.

-Helen Keller International is a US-based international development organisation with a long and distinguished history in preventing blindness and reducing malnutrition.
+Helen Keller International is a US-based international development group with a long and distinguished history in preventing blindness and reducing malnutrition.

 Founded in 1915, HKI works in many of the same countries as Sightsavers in Africa and Asia, and shares our vision of a world free from avoidable blindness.
 We have worked together frequently over the years – as well as collaborating directly on delivering health interventions in developing countries, we engage in joint advocacy with a particular focus on the UK, the US and the European Union.

-Sightsavers CEO Caroline Harper says of the partnership: “We have worked closely with HKI for many years, and I am very pleased that we have now strengthened and formalised this.
-There is much to be done, especially with neglected tropical diseases now being recognised as a major issue in developing countries, and increasing levels of collaboration between like-minded partners is definitely the way forward.”
+Sightsavers CEO Caroline Harper says of the partnership: “We have worked closely with HKI for many years, and I am very pleased that we have now strengthened this.
+There is much to be done, especially with neglected tropical diseases now being noted as a major issue in developing countries, and increasing levels of collaboration between like-minded partners is definitely the way forward.”

 The Fred Hollows Foundation was founded in 1992, inspired by the work of the late Professor Fred Hollows (1929–1993).
 Hollows was a skilled ophthalmologist who worked tirelessly to reduce the cost of eye health care and treatment among indigenous communities in Australia and developing countries.